2300181/CS220AU-DP/README.md

 Instructions on using this GitHub repository as a template for your assignment will be provided in class.
 Seek clarification if anything is unclear.

 ## Tasks
-1. Find references for existential risks and continue to write this part.
-2. Find illustrations
+1. Send the work to the teacher

 ## Log
-- 2024-01-02 - I continued to write the essay.
+- 2024-01-02 - I continued to write the essay and finished the v.02.
 I completed both the self-assessment and the peer-assesment.
+I checked the grammar of my essay.
+- 2023-12-15 - Kris gave another feedback to improve our work.
 - 2023-12-14 - I slighly modified my plan.
 - 2023-12-13 - I made modifications that Kris recommended to me and added my references within the text.
 - 2023-12-04 - I continued to write and finished my v.01.